 It’s a miracle on ice, without the ice!
 The Blade, a skating treadmill designed for all levels of skaters to use, has a slick, synthenic surface that stands up to wear and tear from real hockey skates.
 Strap in to a harness that ensures safety while you glide on the moving “ice” and practice crossovers, proper stride and explosive speed work.
 (Price upon request; woodway.com)

 2. Jacobs Ladder

 Functioning like an infinite, revolving ladder, the Jacobs Ladder was designed to be an effective cardio workout, without negatively impacting the knees and back.
-According to Josh Fly, Fitness Director at The Sports Center at Chelsea Piers in New York City, members use the machine as a conditioning tool during interval training because it increases heart rate while also working the upper and lower body.
+According to Josh Fly, Fitness Director at Chelsea Piers Fitness in New York City, members use the machine as a conditioning tool during interval training because it increases heart rate while also working the upper and lower body.
 You won’t have your hands free to read a book or fiddle with an iPhone, but that means your mind and body will be more focused on the task at hand. ($4,600; jacobsladderexercise.com)

 3. Kayak/Canoe Ergometer